enstn/pingpangpong/README.md

 ## ToDos
 - [x] make a working game instance in Rust
     - [x] fix edge bug
-- [ ] train a classical agent to get a hang
+- [ ] train a dumb agent to get a hang
     - [x] testagent
-    - [ ] set up bindings
+    - [ ] set up proper bindings
     - [ ] set up network
     - [ ] set up policy
-    - [ ] somehow integrate into Colab for GPU leverage
 - [ ] transition from RL to SNN
-- [ ] transition from PyTorch to BRIAN
+- [ ] transition from BRIAN to NEURON

 ## WannaDos
 - [ ] ~~some scoring animations~~ (not a good idea for RNN training)